 Find out what courses are included in online bachelor's degree programs in office technology and the skills you'll learn.
 Discover career options with salary information.
-Schools offering Microsoft Office degrees can also be found in these popular choices.
+Schools offering Information Processing degrees can also be found in these popular choices.

 What Is an Office Technology Bachelor's Degree?

 In an office technology bachelor's degree program, you'll learn all you need to know about using technology to improve workplace performance.
 You'll gain knowledge about the latest software and applications that help businesses run more efficiently.
 You'll also learn about new hardware systems that you can use to improve computing performance.
 In addition to learning about the role that technology plays in the office, you'll learn how to manage the office as well.
 In this program, you'll learn all the skills necessary to become an office manager who is capable of dealing with workplace problems and finding solutions using the technological tools available to you.

 Online degree programs offer several advantages over traditional on-campus programs.
 One is the flexibility in the time course towards completing your degree.
 While traditional programs usually require you to finish your degree in a certain period of time, online programs are tailored to individuals who are working and therefore offer you more time to complete your degree if you need it.
 Another benefit is that the online courses themselves are tailored for individuals with a busy schedule.
 Online courses usually include a course website where lectures and other course materials are posted so you can access the material any time of day that is convenient to you.